cloudoperators/greenhouse-extensions/kube-monitoring/README.md

 Observability is often required for operation and automation of service offerings.
 To get the insights provided by an application and the container runtime environment, you need telemetry data in the form of _metrics_ or _logs_ sent to backends such as _Prometheus_ or _OpenSearch_.
 With the **kube-monitoring** Plugin, you will be able to cover the _metrics_ part of the observability stack.

 This Plugin includes a pre-configured package of components that help getting started easy and efficient.
 At its core, an automated and managed _Prometheus_ installation is provided using the _prometheus-operator_.
-This is complemented by Prometheus target descriptions for the most common Kubernetes components providing metrics by default.
+This is complemented by Prometheus target configuration for the most common Kubernetes components providing metrics by default.
 In addition, [Cloud operators](https://cloudoperators.github.io/greenhouse) curated _Prometheus_ alerting rules and _Plutono_ dashboards are included to provide a comprehensive monitoring solution out of the box.

 Components included in this Plugin:

 - [Prometheus](https://prometheus.io/)
 - [Prometheus Operator](https://prometheus-operator.dev/)
-- Prometheus target descriptors for Kubernetes metrics APIs (e.g. kubelet, apiserver, coredns, etcd)
+- Prometheus target configuration for Kubernetes metrics APIs (e.g. kubelet, apiserver, coredns, etcd)
 - [Prometheus node exporter](https://github.com/prometheus/node_exporter)
 - [kube-state-metrics](https://github.com/kubernetes/kube-state-metrics)
 - [kubernetes-operations](https://github.com/cloudoperators/kubernetes-operations)

+## Note

+It is not meant to be a comprehensive package that covers all scenarios.
+If you are an expert, feel free to configure the plugin according to your needs.

+It is intended as a platform that can be extended.
+Use the following [guide](https://github.com/cloudoperators/greenhouse-extensions/blob/main/kube-monitoring/README.md#extension-of-the-plugin).

+Contribution is highly appreciated.
+If you discover bugs or want to add functionality to the plugin, then pull requests are always welcome.

 ## Quick start